 The Commodity Flow Survey has been conducted four times on a full-scale level.
 In the development of the Commodity Flow Survey (CFS) 2016 Transport analysis tried to meet the requested improvements and conclusions from previous commodity flow surveys.
 The previous survey was conducted in 2009, prior to which national commodity flow surveys were conducted in 2004/2005 and 2001.

-A summary of the results and documentation of the statistics will are published on the Transport Analysis website.
+A summary of the results and documentation of the statistics are published on the Transport Analysis website.